spoorthimaheshbhat/EformValidationTest/README.md

-# Test-A-Form: Business Requirements & Automation Project
+# Test-A-Form: Business Requirements Design & Test Planning Project

 ## Overview
 This project demonstrates end-to-end analysis, design, and testing of a data capture system using a Google Form.
 It combines Business Analysis and QA practices to ensure accurate data validation and seamless user interaction.